giri-balram/simple-in-memory-db-operation/README.md

 - Make your storage and bootstrapp folder writable by your application user.

+- For inmemory db opeartion we dont need any database connection so we don't need any migration file.
+To enable inmemory opeartion please set **'IN_MEMORY' env value 'true'** .

+- If you want to use database connection and migration please follow the bellow two point and set **'IN_MEMORY' env value 'false'**.
+I have used here **'sqlite'** database.

 - Create all the necessary tables need for the application by runing the bellow command.

         php artisan migrate